timmalstead/flash_lights/README.md

 #### Known Issues

-The game can run into animation issues if there are browser extensions running that effect JavaScript.
+The game can run into issues with the game functions and animations if there are browser extensions running that effect JavaScript.

+The one seen the most is that a random pattern will be displayed and the program will think that the second light flashed is the correct one and will read the first light actually flashed as incorrect.
+I believe it is an interval issue.

 If you are having problems, try disabling extensions or running in incognito mode.

 #### Special Thanks